Ghosts in a Photograph

 Rich in detail and propelled by vital curiosity, Ghosts in a Photograph is a determined, compelling, and multifaceted family chronicle.

 “In the memoir Ghosts in a Photograph, ancestors populate vintage albums, their voices echoing across time in recorded interviews.
-But more salient, their efforts join in a personal, generational story about making a home on the Canadian plains.”
+But more salient, their efforts join in a personal, generational story about making a home on the Canadian plains ...
+Kostash shapes an intriguing patchwork tale in which she reconciles what she thought she knew about her family with fuller truths, examining their wider place in Canadian history.”

 — Karen Rigby, Foreword Reviews (full review)